palewire/first-visual-story/readthedocs/index.rst

     display: none;
   }

 The last thing we want to style is the grid lines - they're too heavy and should fade into the background more.
-Note that we want to keep the baseline black to indicate that we're starting at 0, so we'll use a fancy CSS selector.
+Note that we want to keep the baseline black to indicate that we're starting at 0, so we'll use a fancy CSS selector that says to style every tick line that's not the baseline.

 .. code-block:: css